 A 28-volt DC electrical system which includes an alternator and a sealed lead-acid battery is standard.
-The battery is located either in the engine compartment, under the left front seat, or beneath the instrument console.
+The battery is located either in the engine compartment or under the left seat.

-The circuit breaker panel is on the ledge just forward of the left front seat.
+The circuit breaker panel is on the ledge just forward of the left seat.
 Breakers are marked to indicate function and amperage.
 Inflight reset of circuit breakers is not recommended.